Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

-\end{definition} In this subsection, we address two fundamental questions: how can one guarantee the (absolute) convergence of $\mathcal{S}_\infty(f)(A)$?
-And, does $\mathcal{S}_\infty(f)(A) $ coincide with $f(A)$ when using the standard definitions of matrix functions (see Appendix~\ref{apx:matrix_function})?
+where $\alpha_n[f]$ is given in~\eqref{eqn:chebyshev_series_scalars}.
+If the sequence $\mathcal{S}_N(f)(A)$ is absolutely convergent with respect to any matrix norm $\norm{\cdot}$, we call its limit $\mathcal{S}_\infty(f)(A)$ the matrix Chebyshev expansion. \end{definition} Using Definition~\ref{def:matrix_func_via_Chebyshev}, we address two fundamental questions: how can one guarantee the (absolute) convergence of $\mathcal{S}_N(A)$?
+And, does $\mathcal{S}_\infty(f)(A) $ coincide with $f(A)$, whenever the latter is defined, using the standard definitions of matrix functions (see \cite[Chapter 1]{higham2008functions})?